 Circles and dots blue & blue dress !!
 Now with tutorialFinally, finally, finally!I'm so exited that i finished my first summer dress!
 I really needed one and the ones i started, for some reason, i never finished them (didnt like them, weren't what i wanted, blah) lol, but this one i did like, i actually love it so much.
 When i saw the fabric, i wasnt so sure but i went ahead and bought it because it was the only one i liked that was light and streachy and cheap, it was $1.30 USD/ metter.
+I started it this morning and worked on it on and off all day.
+It's a bit hard to sew when there's a little boy pulling on your leg hehehehe.
 Here's the dress: i'm still not sure if it fits my figure or makes me look weird. sorry the pictures are so crappy, there's no one to take them and these two are the best of the bunch.
 Here's a close up of the fabric (i think this one's the best pic What do you think?
 This is my first tutorial so bear with me These are the pieces you will need: The waist band is about 2.5 in.
 1. 2.
 3. And ta da!

 Tsumami Kanzashi Flower Hair ClipI have recently discovered these beautiful folded flowers, and I absolutely cannot stop making them.
 Tsumami Kanzashi are traditional Japanese folded flowers, made from small squares of silk, that are typically worn by women as hair ornaments in traditional hairstyles.
 They seem really complicated and intricate, and they can certainly be that if you really want; but it completely doesn't need to be!
 These can be used in countless applications.
 There are a few tutorials out there on the internet, but to find a good variety in petal shapes can certainly be difficult, you just have to keep looking, and just grab a square of fabric and just test stuff out.